Bridging Loans: What They Are & How To Get One

 The application process usually involves the following steps…

-2. The borrower is asked to evidence their exit strategy and the broker assesses its viability.
+2. The borrower is asked to provide evidence of their exit strategy, and the broker assesses its viability.

 4. After approval by an underwriter, the lender will issue a conditional offer.
-Unlike with a mortgage, this offer is not binding and is subject to a full valuation taking place, and everything going smoothly with the bridging loan solicitors.
+Unlike a mortgage, this offer is not binding and is subject to a full valuation and everything going smoothly with the bridging loan solicitors.

-6. Completion and release of funds can happen very quickly, so long as the solicitor is a good one – it generally helps to use one that has good experience in bridging finance!
+6. Completion and release of funds can happen very quickly, so long as the solicitor is good—it generally helps to use one with experience in bridging finance!

 Regulated vs. unregulated loans